Philosophy & Ethics

 Our second year philosophy of religion course opens up new perspectives in long-running debates about the relationship between faith and reason.
 You will explore the limits of language when faced with the infinite (can we only say what God is not?), as well as a number of contemporary perspectives, including those which rethink the relationship between God, time and human experience.
 Moving beyond the traditional curriculum, you will cover Islamic philosophy of religion, pantheism and animism.

 Questions of justice, representation and government are as crucial now as they have ever been.
 This course engages with key debates about liberty, the limits of democracy, socialism, anarchism and global justice.
-You will think critically about questions raised by feminist thought, and the place of religion in society.
-You will end the course by exploring highly topical questions in applied ethics topics such, as capital punishment, sexuality, abortion and euthanasia.
+You will think critically about questions raised by feminist thought, and our economic obligations to strangers (or lack thereof).

 Year Three